markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 .. image:: grafana-cpu-consumption.png
    :target: /_images/grafana-cpu-consumption.png
-   :alt: Grafana displays the CPU consumption
+   :alt: |graf| displays the CPU consumption

 That's it.
 It's a good way to start like this and let the pattern matching machine in your head do its magic for some time, and learn what's *"normal"* and what's an *"anomaly"*, before considering to introduce *alerting*, another corner stone of monitoring.
 I won't cover alerting in this post, but be aware that this most probably will become necessary, as you don't want to watch this the whole day.
-Visualizing data (like reource consumption here), is also a very good show case within your company, especially when you try to convince people who have only 1 minute (or less) on their hand for listening to you.
+Visualizing data (like resource consumption here), is also a very good show case within your company, especially when you try to convince people who have only 1 minute (or less) on their hand for listening to you.